ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 {: unnumbered}

 A path by itself in a Boolean context is an existence test which yields true if the path selects at least one node and yields false if the path does not select any nodes.
+A function expression by itself in a Boolean context is also an existence test which yields true if the function returns a non-empty nodelist or a value and yields false if the function returns an empty nodelist.

 Existence tests differ from comparisons in that: